digipres/workbench/src/dataflows/bfi-na.md

 """The BFI National Archive holds a large collection of film and television media and associated artefacts.
 Some of these may be selected for digitisation and digital preservation."""

 derive item@cc data@cc "Digitise"
 """The BFI National Archive’s Conservation Centre is where items from the National Archive are digitised.
-See <a href="https://www.bfi.org.uk/features/day-life-bfi-national-archive">this blog post</a> to find out more."""
+See e.g. <a href="https://www.bfi.org.uk/features/day-life-bfi-national-archive">this blog post</a> to find out more."""

 move data@cc data@nas "Internal\nTransfer"
 """The digitised items from the Conservation Centre are transferred to the PB-scale Network-Attached Storage (NAS) on the archive network."""